Istituto per la Ricostruzione Industriale: Governance

-For most of its history the IRI was an ente pubblico economico, which reported formally to the Ministry of State Holdings.
+For most of its history, the IRI was an ente pubblico economico, which reported formally to the Ministry of State Holdings.
 At its head were a board of directors and an advisory board, consisting of a Chairman and members appointed by the ruling political parties.
 The president of IRI was always appointed by the Christian Democrats, the vice-presidency was often provided by the Republican Party, for example Bruno Visentini for more than twenty years and then Pietro Armani, to counterbalance the weight of the Catholics with those of big business and the laity, represented by the Republicans.
 The appointment of the heads of banking, financial and other major companies was decided by the presidential committee, but especially during the tenure of Petrilli, the powers were concentrated in the hands of the president and a few people close to him.

-After the transformation of IRI into a limited company in 1992, the board was reduced to only three members, and the influence of Christian Democrat and other parties, in a period when many of their members were involved in the Tangentopoli investigation, was greatly reduced.
+After the transformation of IRI into a limited company in 1992, the board was reduced to only three members, and the influence of the Christian Democrat and other parties, in a period when many of their members were involved in the Tangentopoli investigation, was greatly reduced.
 In the year of privatization, the management of IRI was centralized in the hands of the Treasury.

 The IRI name remained in journalistic language as a byword for those who assign public investments to companies without strong business criteria.
 Government agencies such as the Cassa Depositi e Prestiti (a bank) and Sviluppo Italia have been dubbed "new IRI", with some negative connotations, to indicate that their purposes and policies tend to patronage, according to critics, rather than economic criteria.

 In 1980, IRI was a group of about 1,000 companies with more than 500,000 employees.
 For many years, it was the largest industrial company outside the United States.
-In 1992 it ended the year with revenues of 75,912 trillion lire, but with losses of 5,182 billion.
-In 1993 it was the world's seventh-largest company by revenue, with 67.5 billion dollars in sales.
+In 1992, it ended the year with revenues of 75,912 trillion lire, but with losses of 5,182 billion.
+In 1993, it was the world's seventh-largest company by revenue, with 67.5 billion dollars in sales.

 Privatisation

 After World War II, IRI became one of the largest state conglomerates in the world, owning many diverse businesses such as the autostrada system, the flag carrier Alitalia and many banks, steel, food, chemicals and telecom companies.
 It was divested and privatized during the 1980s and 1990s and eventually dissolved in 2002.
 The Andreatta-Van Miert agreement marked a significant acceleration of privatization, which started in 1992.

 Despite some opinions to the contrary, the Treasury chose not to privatize the IRI, but to sell off its operating companies; this policy was inaugurated under the first government of Giuliano Amato and was never called into question by later governments.
-In 1997 it reached the levels of indebtedness secured by the Andreatta-Van Miert agreement, but divestitures continued and the institute had lost any function but to sell its assets and to move towards settlement.
+In 1997, it reached the levels of indebtedness secured by the Andreatta-Van Miert agreement, but divestitures continued, and the institute had lost any function but to sell its assets and to move towards settlement.